juliehub/tfc-pipeline/README.md

 # tfc-pipeline
-This repository builds pipeline in AWS
+This repository builds a pipeline in AWS